 John Hintz focuses his practice on health care business transactions, including forming and administering clinically integrated networks, negotiating managed care contracts (including risk and other value-based reimbursement arrangements), and establishing and maintaining clients’ legal compliance (including antitrust, insurance, and data sharing).
+He also has more than two decades of experience representing health plans offering Medicare Advantage products, including contracting with vendors, providers, and other administrative support companies.

 - Lead counsel in the formation, development, and implementation of one of the nation's largest clinically integrated networks consisting of 53 hospitals, 1,180 clinics, and over 8,400 clinicians, including clinical integration program design and managed care contract negotiations